hansroland/reflex-dom-inbits/tutorial.md

 Remarks:

-* Ok, in a prefessional environnment you would replace the hardcoded number *200* with a nice constant.
+* Ok, in a professional environnment you would replace the hardcoded number *200* with a nice constant.
 * I asked *ghci* to tell me the type signature of the function *checkXhrRsp*.
 * *Event Filtering* is one of the powerful methods used in reflex-dom programs.